Pajn/react-hero-transition/README.md

 # react-hero-transition

 A library to help create beutiful hero transitions for view changes.
 It tracks mounting and unmounting of components and is therfore not dependant on react-router or any other way of managing different views.
 It is based on the principle of [FLIP](https://aerotwist.com/blog/flip-your-animations/) animations and uses `getBoundingClientRect` to calculate the position and size of the old and the new element, the new element is then animated using transforms from the position of the old element.

-Transitions are however applied using [react-motion](https://github.com/chenglou/react-motion) instead of CSS transitions for a more realistic physics feeling.
+Transitions can be applied using either [react-motion](https://github.com/chenglou/react-motion) or css transitions.
+You can also write your own renderer that animates in whatever way you prefer.

 ## Usage
 First wrap your app with `<TransitionProvider>` similarly to the provider of [react-redux](https://github.com/reactjs/react-redux).